What I Learned about Delays and Distractions

 He.
 Shut.
 It.
 Down.

-Have you ever been distracted in service to someone else to the point of not only delay but emptiness?
+Have you ever been distracted in service to someone else to the point of not only delaying your dreams but absolute emptiness?

-Upon my return, I continued to serve and fulfill my duties, but I didn't step outside of my assignment to that degree again.
-I never fully replenished.
-It has taken years to get most of my stamina back.
+My strength never fully replenished.
+It years to get most of my stamina back.
 I loved serving and I loved those I served, but this was too much.
+Upon my return, I never stepped outside of my assignment to that degree again.

 “I will not question God’s choice.”